Jonna Mazet: Viral discovery and pandemic preparedness

+Prior to the COVID-19 pandemic, Mazet gave more than 65 Keynote & Invited presentations across national and international assemblies.
+Since the onset of the pandemic, Dr. Mazet is frequently asked to speak about and consult on matters related to pandemics.
+She has been a strong advocate for mobilizing university networks in pandemic preparedness.

+Under Mazet’s leadership, the Grand Challenges team at the University of California, Davis has established a transdisciplinary program in Emerging Health Threats to champion multisectoral engagement and emerging science and technological innovations across entities to better prepare for and even prevent the next pandemic.
+Toward this effort, and using the rich data derived from the PREDICT Project, Mazet has led the SpillOver project for viral risk ranking to estimate the likeliness of pathogen spillover between animals and humans.
+In collaboration with the Coalition for Epidemic Preparedness Innovation (CEPI), the UC Davis SpillOvers team has expanded the virus risk ranking using machine learning methods to identify virus families most likely to emerge as the next Disease X with pandemic potential.

-Mazet is currently the Principal Investigator and Global Director of USAID’s PREDICT Project, which works in more than 30 countries to build capacity to develop surveillance systems and complete the necessary research to halt the next pandemic, like influenza, SARS, Ebola, and HIV.
-With these projects and others as a research foundation, she has served as the mentor for over 70 graduate student and postdoctoral trainees.
-She also serves on the National Academies of Science, Engineering & Medicine Forum on Microbial Threats.
+Prior to the Grand Challenges initiative, Mazet was Principal Investigator and Global Director of USAID’s PREDICT Project, which worked in more than 30 countries to build capacity to develop surveillance systems and complete the necessary research to halt the next pandemic, like influenza, SARS, Ebola, and HIV.
+With these projects and others as a research foundation, she has served as the mentor for over 80 graduate student and postdoctoral trainees.
 She also co-authored the following recent publications: The discovery of Bombali virus adds further support for bats as hosts of ebolaviruses (Nature Microbiology) and The Global Virome Project (Science).